How to Captivate, Connect, Convince.

 The Larwill Studio, 48 Flemington Road, Parkville

-The fee includes morning and afternoon tea on both days, but not lunch.
-You are welcome to bring your own lunch or go for a walk to buy lunch to the various cafe's nearby.
+The fee includes morning and afternoon tea on both days, and lunch on the second day.
+You are welcome to bring your own lunch or go for a walk to buy lunch to the various cafe's nearby on the first day.
 A discount of 10% is offered for two or more participants from the same organisation - use the code STORY when booking.
 If you need to pay by instalments, or invoice, please contact us.